Wrinkles

 Surprised by a sturdy stance.

-Four steps to the bathroom sink; I
+Four steps to the sink; I catch a glimpse

-bare renovation in the mirror.
+of sleep’s bare renovation in the bathroom mirror.

 Splash cold water on a numb face:

-an intervention to awaken some sense of direction.
+an intervention to awaken some sense.

 Familiar eyes query mine,